awsdocs/aws-lambda-developer-guide/doc_source/python-programming-model-handler-types.md

    For instructions, see [Creating a Deployment Package \(Python\)](lambda-python-how-to-create-deployment-package.md)\.

 1. Upload the \.zip file using either the console or AWS CLI to create a Lambda function\.
 You specify the function name in the Python code to be used as the handler when you create a Lambda function\.
 For instructions to create a Lambda function using the console, see [Create a Simple Lambda Function](get-started-create-function.md)\.
 In this example, the handler is `hello_python.my_handler` \(*file\-name*\.*function\-name*\)\.
 Note that the [Getting Started](getting-started.md) uses a blueprint that provides sample code for a Lambda function\.
 In this case you already have a deployment package\.
 Therefore, in the configure function step you choose to upload a zip\.

    The following `create-function` AWS CLI command creates a Lambda function\.
 Among other parameters, it specifies the `--handler` parameter to specify the handler name\.
-Note that the `--runtime` parameter specifies `python3.6`\.
-You can also use `python2.7`\.
 For a complete description of the `create-function` command and its parameters, see [CreateFunction](API_CreateFunction.md)

    ```
    aws lambda create-function \